-• The powers:

-- A moved unit (cube or stack) can capture an opposing unit (cube or stack) if it is more powerful.
-The power of a stack (without a mountain) is determined by its top. - o The power relationships are as follows: - The mountain is invincible, alone or in a stack, and cannot attack. - King and wise man do not beat any cube. - Rock O beats fool o and scissors X, as well as king and wise man ∞ - Paper □ beats fool 2 and rock ○, as well as king and wise man ∞ - Scissors \times beats fool \odot and paper \square , as well as king \square and wise man ∞ . - Fool beats fool , rock , paper and scissors , as well as king, but fool cannot beat wise man.
+- The powers: - A moved unit (cube or stack) can capture an opposing unit (cube or stack) if it is more powerful.
+The power of a stack (without a mountain) is determined by its top. - \circ $\;$ $\;$ The power relationships are as follows: - The mountain is invincible, alone or in a stack, and cannot attack. - King and wise man do not beat any cube. - Rock O beats fool and scissors X, as well as king and wise man - Paper 🗖 beats fool and rock O, as well as king 🗖 and wise man - Scissors \times beats fool and paper \square , as well as king \square and wise man \square . - Fool D beats fool D, rock D, paper D and scissors X, as well as king , but fool cannot beat wise man.